cpmangukiya/cpm-utils/README.md

  cpmUtils.doSomething = function(req, res, next) {
      // Do Your Stuff
  }
- node app;
+ // Run server by hitting **node app** in console
- // And then hit http://localhost:3000/doSomething to see your code being executed
+ // And then hit http://localhost:3000/doSomething to see your code being executed.
+Play with req, res, next variables passed to your function.
  // Healthecheck URL : http://localhost:3000/healthcheck
  ```